Kaysims/Grip-Club/README.md

 * To create a site where people can contact Grip Club, ask questions, and give feedback.

 ### First-time visitor goals
-* I want to find out about Grip Club and understand what the club is about.
+* I want to learn about Grip Club and understand what the club is about.
-* I want to be able to navigate the site easily.
+* I want to navigate the site easily.
-* I want to be able to see classes that can get me involved in bouldering.
+* I want to see classes that can get me involved in bouldering.

 ### Returning visitor goals
 * I want to find out about any new events that are happening in the club.
-* I want to be able to follow the social media pages for Grip Club.
+* I want to follow the social media pages for Grip Club.
-* I want to be able to contact the club quickly, with questions and feedback.
+* I want to contact the club quickly with questions and feedback.

 ## <u>Structure :</u>
-I want to create a layout that has a clear user journey, that is easy to navigate and interact with.
-Starting with who Grip club is, what Grip Club is about, what Grip Club can offer and finally a call to action.
+I want to create a layout with a straightforward user journey that is easy to navigate and interact with.
+Starting with who Grip club is, what Grip Club is about, what Grip Club can offer and finally, a call to action.

-* The navigation menu will be fixed so that the user can navigate between pages.
-The navigation menu for tablets and phones will be controlled via a hamburger so that it is responsive.
-This should allow users to navigate through the site with ease, which is a user goal.
+* The navigation menu will be fixed so the user can navigate between pages.
+In addition, the navigation menu for tablets and phones will be controlled via a hamburger so that it is responsive.
+This should allow users to easily navigate the site, which is a user goal.
   >  I want to be able to navigate the site easily.

-* The home page will have a hero image that clearly shows what the site is about.
-A title along with a short text about what Grip Club is.
-And finally, a button to discover more about the company.
-This should answer the three important questions about the company, which is a client goal.
+* The home page will have a hero image that clearly shows what Grip Club is about bouldering.
+Plus, a title along with a short text about what Grip Club offers.
+Furthermore, a button to discover more about the company.
+This should answer the three essential questions about the company, which is a client goal.
     >  1. Who Grip Club is
     >  2. What Grip Club does
     >  3. How to get involved

-* The about us page will provide information about what bouldering is and also what Grip Club can offer.
-It will include their mission, their facilities and the health benefits of bouldering.
-This will provide the user with more information about the company, which is a user goal.
+* The about us page will provide information about what bouldering is and what Grip Club can offer.
+It will include their mission, facilities and bouldering's health benefits.
+This will give the user more information about the company, which is a user goal.
   > I want to find out about Grip Club and understand what the club is about.

 * The classes page will provide information on different classes that users can get involved in and join.
 This should achieve the user's goal of getting involved.
-  > I want to be able to see classes that can get me involved in bouldering.
+  > I want to see classes that can get me involved in bouldering.

  * The contact page will allow users to contact Grip club via a form.
 It will have a dropdown list to establish why the user is contacting and a text area so that they can type questions, feedback, and complaints.
 This is both a user and client requirement.
    >    * To create a site where people can contact Grip Club, ask questions, and give feedback.
-   >    * I want to be able to contact the club quickly, with questions and feedback.
+   >    * I want to contact the club quickly with questions and feedback.

   * The info section will include address, prices, and opening/closing times.
 This will provide important information for users so they can decide on visiting the club.
 This should achieve the user's goal of getting involved.
     > I want to be able to see classes that can get me involved in bouldering.

-* The footer will contain links to social media, this will enable users to follow Grip Club’s socials.
+* The footer will contain links to social media.
+This will enable users to follow Grip Club’s socials.
    > I want to be able to follow the social media pages for Grip Club.

  # Design